realpaver/realpaver/doc/docs/userdoc/language.md

 `
 constraint -> constraint
 `
-4. Table constraints, enumerating all consistent tuples for a set of varaibles:
+4. Table constraints, enumerating all consistent tuples for a set of variables:
 `
 table(var_set,tuple_set)
 `

+5. Piecewise constraints, conditioned by a variable domain to activate the single constraint to apply:
+`
+piecewise(x,{[a_1,b_1]:constraint_1, ..., [a_n,b_n]:constraint_n})
+`

+**NB:**

-**NB:** Only conditions as set constraints are supported by the solver
+- Only conditions as set constraints are supported by the solver
+- Intervals in a piecewise constraint must not overlap (except on their bounds)

 Here are some example constraints: